Welcome to Reception J

-There are some useful phonic video lessons for children to watch too (in school we have been working on Phase 2 and Phase 3 and we are just about to start out on Phase 4)
+There are some useful phonic video lessons for children to watch too (in school we start off working on Phase 2 and progress through to Phases 3 and 4)

-Phonics Bloom is another website that we use regularly in class (we especially love playing the ‘Yes/No Yeti’ game in Reception and if you give the game a go, I’m sure the children will amaze you with their confident, independent reading of the captions J) Many of the games are free to access on this site (we only use the free ones in class) and again we have been focusing mainly on Phases 2 and 3 and are beginning to start on Phase 4.
+Phonics Bloom is another website that we use regularly in class (we especially love playing the ‘Yes/No Yeti’ game in Reception and if you give the game a go, I’m sure the children will amaze you with their confident, independent reading of the captions J) Many of the games are free to access on this site (we only use the free ones in class) and again we focus on Phases 1 and 2 to begin with before moving on to Phases 3 and 4 as the year progresses.

 Boom Boom Shake the Alphabet

 We love singing and dancing along to this cool rap song!
 It has been helping us to learn the letter names and sounds (remember to look at the letters on the screen though as you sing and dance Reception…) J

 A class account for ‘Oxford Owl’ has been set so that your child can continue to read at home.
 The ebooks are free and are from the same reading scheme (Oxford Reading Tree) that we use in school and for home reading.

 On the web page go to the pink/purple ‘My class login’ button and insert the username and password: